All Faculty & Staff

 About Me

-Jennifer (Butler) Williams serves as the Manager of Learning Technology Services at Pennsylvania Western University, where she focuses on enhancing both classroom and online learning environments through innovative technology solutions.
-With 20 years of experience in higher education, Jennifer has built a career at the intersection of technology, curriculum development, faculty support, and academic leadership.
+Jennifer (Butler) Williams serves as Manager of Learning Technology Services at Pennsylvania Western University (PennWest), where she leads the strategy, implementation, and management of academic technology across three campuses and PennWest Global Online.
+With nearly two decades of experience in higher education, she has built her career at the intersection of instructional design, faculty support, digital learning strategy, and academic leadership.

-Jennifer holds a Master of Arts in Communication Studies and a Certificate in Conflict Management from PennWest University - Edinboro, a Post-Master’s Certificate in Psychology from Northcentral University.
-She is currently pursuing a PhD in Psychology, with a focus on organizational behavior and the evolving role of technology including implementations of AI in learning and development.
+Jennifer holds a Master of Arts in Communication Studies and a Certificate in Conflict Management from PennWest Edinboro, and a Post-Master’s Certificate in Psychology from Northcentral University.
+She is currently pursuing her PhD in Psychology with a focus on organizational behavior and the evolving role of technology, including AI, in learning and development.